Aeroluna/LunaCoopMod/README.md

 - Reverted Battlecruiser Tactical Jump to Versus version.

 This includes adding a cast time, the 6 second wait, and some visual changes.
-This change pretty much only affects mind controlled Battlecruisers, but I needed it for my new Harassment mutator.
+This change pretty much only affects mind controlled Battlecruisers, but I needed it for the new Harassment mutator.

 - Removed Reaper's D-8 Charge weapon.
 - Reduced Reaper's P-45 Guass Pistol weapon damage from 4 (+5 vs Light) to 4.